sandajian/moffix6/mariadb/README.md

 ##Notes
 <pre>
+- Using gcc 6.3.1
+- g++ 4.4.7 does not support designated initializers, so 'without tokudb'
 - Designated initializers:
 	struct a {int b; int c; };
 	struct a d = { .b=1, .c=2 };